virtore/frontend/README.md

-# Frontend to Virtore Commerce
+# Frontend to Virtore Commerce (using Python)

+For Frontend using PHP see https://github.com/virtore/frontend-php

 [English Version](#English)